getify/foi-lang/formalization-work/Foi-Specification.md

 storable, `?=`-comparable, and nothing more.
 Userland's inability to *construct* one is precisely what makes a projected sentinel a reliable discriminator (§6.5.3, §6.5.6).

-**NOTE:** The kind's name describes the runtime's freshness mechanism, not a userland surface.
-Counting is how the host guarantees uniqueness; the ordinals themselves are never projectable, and no program can read a count off a minted value.
-Programs needing sequential numbering, UUIDs, or any inspectable identifier build those over `Effect.Sys.Random` (§6.13.5) or their own namespace slot state (§6.1.5.2).

 ### §6.2 Performing Effects